How to Calculate a Robot's Forward Kinematics in 5 Easy Steps

 The DH parameters break down each joint of the robot into four parameters, each taken with reference to the previous joint.
 They are calculated in reference to the "common normal" described above.
 Note that if the previous z-axis intersects the current z-axis, which is often the case, the common normal has a length of zero.

 - d - the distance between the previous x-axis and the current x-axis, along the previous z-axis.

 - θ - the angle around the z-axis between the previous x-axis and the current x-axis.

 - a (or r) - the length of the common normal, which is the distance between the previous z-axis and the current z-axis

 - α - the angle around the common normal to between the previous z-axis and current z-axis.

 Go through each joint on your drawing and write down the DH parameters for each joint.
 Each joint should have one value which is a variable, representing the actuated joint.
-For a more detailed explanation and some examples, I recommend this handout by Peter Corke or this chapter from Introduction to Robotics.

 Alternatives to the DH parameters